UnterKatze/Uselessbox/README.md

 Now the robot-arm reenters the box.
 You can press the button again.
 This version uses the common MPU6050 accelerometer/gyroscope sensor to measure the angle of the opening part and starting the secound servo motor which changes the position of the switch.
-The angle of the part which is opening will be Displayed on an 16x2 I2C display.
+The angle of the part which is opening will be displayed on an 16x2 I2C LCD.

 Parts needed: